-My husband and I have been married for 35 years.
-He is my champion, cheerleader, rock, and cherished partner in all things.
-He’s got my back and my loyalty.
-But I’m also a card-carrying member of the LGBTQ+ tribe.
+I was married for 35 years, but I’m also a card-carrying member of the LGBTQ+ tribe.
 (They don’t really have cards… more like tattoos).
 I’m also a Christian, a mom, an advocate, a writer, a teacher, and a mediocre guitar player.
 What would that acronym be?
 MLGBTQ+CMAWTMGP?
 That’s not a pretty tattoo.

 Here’s the thing.
 I have successfully accepted all those parts of myself, but it wasn’t without some crisis, regrettable choices, and a thousand hours of therapy.
 However, my biggest identity hurdle to jump over was spiritual.

 I am not alone in this.
 Some LGBTQ+ folks find themselves at an impossible decision.
 Much like a highway exit that appears unexpectedly, you only have seconds to consider if it’s the right course.
 The sign above the exit reads: Love Jesus or Love Self.
 (Insert panic, rapid steering, screeching tires)